-I later discovered that this was a Magellanic woodpecker – the largest woodpecker in South America!
+I had stumbled across a Magellanic woodpecker – the largest woodpecker in South America!
 It can only be found in the Andes mountains in Patagonia.
 Another example of the unique wildlife the region has to offer.

 Combating fatigue towards the end of the day

-Getting through a long day’s hiking can be a tough psychological challenge and difficulty can strike at unexpected times.
-For me, the hardest part of our three-day trek was not the 400-metre early-morning ascent to Mount Fitz Roy, but the final stretch of the day’s hiking that followed it.
+Getting through a long day’s hiking can be a tough psychological challenge, and difficulty can strike at unexpected times.
+For me, the hardest part of our three-day trek was not the 400-metre early-morning ascent to Mount Fitz Roy, but the final stretch of hiking later that day.

 Torre Glacier: a rewarding spectacle

 After arriving at Camping de Agostini and setting up for the night, you should still have some daylight left to enjoy Laguna Torre.
 The shore of the lake is a short walk from the campsite.
 Here you will find another of Patagonia’s iconic images: the peak of Cerro Torre staring imposingly across the water.